-This Section is intended to permit well-designed, mixed-use residential housing consisting of multi-family and detached townhouses within Zone 3, the Senior Living Subdistrict of The McLean District so as to:
+This Section 6B is intended to permit well-designed, mixed-use residential housing consisting of multi-family dwelling units and detached townhouses within Zone 3, the Senior Living Subdistrict of the McLean District so as to:

-- 1. Provide for the housing needs of the Town by making provisions for housing to be occupied by a variety of households who otherwise would not have such housing opportunities within the Town. - 2.
-Provide added diversity of housing types attractive to a variety of households and income eligibility. - 3.
-Provide for the development of affordable housing for income eligible households and seniors. - 4.
-Promote low-impact, energy-efficient development. - 5.
-Ensure high quality site planning, architecture, and landscape design that is consistent with the distinct visual character, historical significance, and identity of the McLean District. - 6.
-Establish development standards that ensure context-sensitive design and creative site planning in the construction of new buildings and reuse of existing buildings.
+- a) Provide for the housing needs of the Town by making provisions for housing to be occupied by a variety of households who otherwise would not have such housing opportunities within the Town. - b) Provide added diversity of housing types attractive to a variety of households and income eligibility. - c) Provide for the development of affordable housing for income eligible households and seniors. - d) Promote low-impact, energy-efficient development. - e) Ensure high quality site planning, architecture, and landscape design that is consistent with the distinct visual character, historical significance, and identity of the McLean District. - f) Establish development standards that ensure context-sensitive design and creative site planning in the construction of new buildings and reuse of existing buildings.

-6H.2 Siting and Boundaries of McLean District Zone 3 Overlay District
+6B.1.2 Siting and Boundaries of McLean District Zone 3 Overlay District

-The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of Multi-Family Rental Housing Dwelling Units.
+The McLean District Zone 3 Overlay District (the "MDZ3OD") shall consist of two Subdistricts: A and B. Subdistrict A shall permit the development of Age-Restricted Townhouse Dwelling Units and Subdistrict B shall permit the development of both Age - Restricted and Non-Age Restricted Multi-Family Rental Housing Dwelling Units.

-The boundaries of the McLean District Zone 3 Overlay District (the "MDZ3OD") and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.
+The boundaries the "MDZ3OD" and Subdistricts A and B are shown on the Zoning Map on file with the Town Clerk and include the underlying McLean District Zone 3, the Senior Living Subdistrict.

-6H.3 Applicability and Authority
+6B.1.3 Applicability and Authority

 The MDZ3OD shall be considered as overlaying the McLean District and its Senior Living Subdistrict.
-The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6H.8.
+The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6B.6.

-Within the MDZ3OD, all requirements of the underlying district shall remain in effect, except where this Section 6H provide an alternative to such requirements.
-Land within the MDZ3OD may be used either for uses as set forth in this Section or a use allowed in the underlying district, in which case the requirements of the underlying district shall apply and this Section H shall not apply; and if the provisions of the MDZ3OD conflict with the requirements of the underlying district, the requirements of the MDZ3OD shall control.
+Within the MDZ3OD, all requirements of the underlying Senior Living Subdistrict shall remain in effect, except where this Section 6B provides an alternative to such requirements.

+Land within the MDZ3OD may be used either for uses as set forth in this Section 6B or a use allowed in the underlying Subdistrict, in which case the requirements of the underlying Subdistrict shall apply and this Section 6B shall not apply; and if the provisions of the MDZ3OD conflict with the requirements of the underlying Subdistrict, the requirements of the MDZ3OD shall control.

-6H.4 Use Regulations
+6B.2 Use Regulations